SPACeR: Self-Play Anchoring with Centralized Reference Models: Related Works

-\textbf{Imitation-Learning Based Traffic simulation} Recently, data-driven methods like imitation learning have gained popularity due to their capacity to learn from an expert data-distribution with minimal human effort.
-They can mainly be categroized as diffusion models and tokenized models.
-Diffusion Models \cite{ctg++,chang2024safeSim} offer flexibitly and controllabillity to potentially generate long-tail driving scenarios.
-On the other hand, tokenized models such as SMART\cite{wu2024smart} or CAT-K\cite{catk} have become more popular due to their high realism and capacity to simulate realistic multi-agent behavior.
-However, both approaches suffer from slow sampling: diffusion models rely on iterative denoising, while tokenized models depend on auto-regressive generation.
-This limits these imitation learning models for large-scale, closed-loop simulation.
-In this work, we instead utilize the prior information from pretrained imitation-learning models to guide self-play RL to generate human-like behaviors.
+Recently, data-driven methods like imitation learning have gained popularity due to their capacity to learn from an expert data-distribution with minimal human effort.
+Early works have explored generative imitation-learning approaches for modeling human traffic behaviors~\cite{kuefler2017imitating,bhattacharyya2020modeling}.
+Recent works can mainly be categorized as diffusion models and tokenized models.
+Diffusion Models such as ~\cite{ctg++,chang2024safeSim, langtraj_2025_ICCV, jiang2024scenediffuser} offer flexibility and controllability to potentially generate long-tail driving scenarios.
+On the other hand, tokenized models such as SMART~\cite{wu2024smart} or CAT-K~\cite{zhang2024closed_catk} have become more popular due to their high realism and capacity to simulate realistic multi-agent behavior.
+However, both approaches are computationally expensive at inference time: diffusion models require multiple denoising steps, and tokenized models generate actions sequentially.
+This limits scalability in large-scale closed-loop simulation.
+In this work, we instead leverage pretrained imitation-learning models to guide self-play RL toward human-like behaviors.
 There are several works that focus on RL fine-tuning of pretrained imitation-learning models \cite{rl_finetune_waymo, chen2025riftclosedlooprlfinetuning,rlhf}: for example, using Group Relative Proximal Optimization to improve realism and controllability \cite{chen2025riftclosedlooprlfinetuning}, leveraging human feedback for post-training alignment \cite{rlhf}, or exploiting implicit preferences from pre-training demonstrations to avoid costly human annotations \cite{tian2025direct}.
-In contrast to this pretrain-then-finetune paradigm, our work takes an RL-first approach, where large-scale self-play serves as the foundation and imitation-learning models are incorporated as a reward provider.
+In contrast to this pretrain-then-finetune paradigm, we take an RL-first approach, where self-play serves as the foundation and imitation-learning models are incorporated as a reward provider.